-Mental Health Awareness Week (May 8th-14th) is just around the corner.
-This year’s theme “Surviving or Thriving?” centres around the concept that good mental health is “more than the absence of a mental health problem”.
+The 2017 Mental Health Awareness Week theme “Surviving or Thriving?” centres around the concept that good mental health is “more than the absence of a mental health problem”.
 It seeks to uncover why some people, too, are thriving with good mental health.

 There certainly is no single answer to this question.
 This much, though, is clear: A healthy, balanced diet is a key factor for good mental health, learning ability and general well-being.
 And this healthy, balanced diet certainly does not include a daily sugar binge on a microwave meal followed by a packet of Hobnobs or a pot of Ben&Jerry’s.

 Let me be very blunt here: Sugar has zero nutritional value.
 It is, quite frankly, poison for both our bodies and our brains.

 When we eat sugary foods, our blood sugar levels spike and our pancreas releases insulin to remove the sugar from the blood into the cells.
 In the case of fructose, it goes straight into the liver where it is stored as glycogen.
 When glycogen stores are full, the sugar in the liver is directly converted into fat.
 The problem is that this process causes our sugar levels to drop sharply, which can leave us feeling irritable and exhausted.
 To re-energise, we start craving more sweets.
 Thus, a never-ending vicious cycle begins.